 These cats have some interesting survival tricks

 Living in the wild teaches you a trick or two about survival.
 Scottish wildcats evolved some unique skills over the years to help them maintain their nine lives.
 Scottish wildcats are known to use the ‘mock charge’ when feeling threatened.
-After the cat has hissed at a potential predator, the cat will then move confidently towards the animal, stomping its feet as an elephant would.
-The purpose isn’t to attack, but to deter the predator and help the kitty escape.
+After the cat has hissed at a potential predator, the cat will then move confidently toward the animal, stomping its feet as an elephant would.
+The purpose isn’t to attack, but to deter the predator and help the kitty escape. scottish wildcat facts

 The Scottish Wildcat is critically endangered